The Census Scales Back A Critical Step: Checking Its Own Work

 "A lot of those changes, without a very clear explanation or justification, make data users wonder, 'How much can I trust the census?'
 There's a big trust issue," says Cai, the University of Virginia demographer.

-'Endangering all of government statistics'
+"Endangering all of government statistics"

 Katherine Wallman, who retired in 2017 after close to 25 years as the chief statistician within the White House Office of Management and Budget, overseeing the federal government's statistical policies, worries that skepticism about the quality of 2020 census data could taint public perception about the reliability of other critical information the federal government releases that is based in part on census data.